nightpolymath/critical-evaluation-framework/README.md

 ### With an LLM (as Research Assistant)

 The CEF is designed for instruction to Claude, ChatGPT, Gemini, or Copilot.
+Therefore, you can include the framework as a file in your Project.
 Frame your analysis request with:
 - Clear objective (using Lens 1 checklist)
 - Relevant lens cluster (from Selective Application Guidance)
 - Whether you want single-pass or iterative dialogue